New faculty team to collaborate with Native Nations

 Likewise the successful candidate hired by the Nelson Institute for Environmental Studies will be focusing on topics related to environment and health.
 Like other work in the Institute, the candidate's research is intended connect a wide range of environmental issues and disciplinary perspectives.
 Institute faculty come from backgrounds in physical science, humanities, biological science, and social studies, often working across disciplines to address pressing environmental issues related to air, water, land, biodiversity, political ecology, and other natural and human systems.
 Candidates with expertise in everything from ecology to economics, science to social studies, and anthropology to art are encouraged to apply and bring their expertise and leadership to this unique position, which will further UW-Madison’s commitment to developing collaborative programs with Native Nations.

-“We want to do better and need to do better in engaging with Native Nations and incorporating their perspective and their traditional ecological knowledge (TEK),” said Nelson Institute Associate Director, Paul Zedler.
+“We want to do better and need to do better in engaging with Native Nations and incorporating their perspective and their local and indigenous knowledge,” said Nelson Institute Associate Director, Paul Zedler.
 “There are many things we can learn and a committee of faculty with interest in this area will help us to move forward with that mission.”

-Applications are being accepted by all three schools through December 7, 2018 with plans to initiate work in August 2019.
+Applications are being accepted by all three schools with plans to initiate work in August 2019.